Resources and Links

 - A unit on slave narratives for senior learners, with materials for teachers, sources, for learners, and classroom exercises and assignments: Slave Narratives teaching guide (senior learners)

-- Selected quotations from Frederick Douglass’s autobiography: Fredrick Douglass quotations
+- Selected quotations from Frederick Douglass’s autobiography: Frederick Douglass quotations

-- An explanatory guide for teachers: Fredrick Douglass teacher notes
+- An explanatory guide for teachers: Frederick Douglass teacher notes

 - A brief narrative of Douglass’s life, longer extracts from his autobiography, and analytical questions for students: Frederick Douglass unit